MaxLeap/vertx-rpc/README.md

 Sync method
 =========
-vertx-rpc also support sync method with a fiber library [quasar](http://docs.paralleluniverse.co/quasar/), you can define a method with return in normal java type instead of `CompleatableFuture` or `Obserable`,you don't need have a callback handler anymore. the example is [here](https://github.com/LeapAppServices/vertx-rpc/blob/master/src/test/java/as/leap/rpc/example/VertxRPCSyncTest.java)
+vertx-rpc also support sync method with a fiber library [quasar](http://docs.paralleluniverse.co/quasar/), you can define a method with return in normal java type instead of `CompleatableFuture` or `Obserable`, but we have a async method firstly then to wrapper it. the example is [here](https://github.com/LeapAppServices/vertx-rpc/blob/master/src/test/java/as/leap/rpc/example/VertxRPCSyncTest.java)

 The more detail